lamh85/Lottery-Picks-Parser/README.md

 The source code is in the `./src` folder.
 The compiled code is in `./bin/bundle.js`.
 The following refers to the source code.

 1. `index.js` is the main point of contact between the UI and the logic that searches for lottery picks.
 The file sanitizes the user's input and sends that data to `baseProcessor.js`
-2. `baseProcessor.js` loops through the individual series.
+2. `baseProcessor.js` loops through the array of strings.
 Each iteration calls the `stringProcessor.js` file.
 See next section on how this file works.
 3. The results flow back to `baseProcessor.js`.
 This file returns the results to `index.js` which renders the HTML.

-## How does the app determine if a series has valid lotto pics - How `stringProcessor.js` works
+## How does the app determine if a string has valid lotto picks - How `stringProcessor.js` works

 This section only looks at the `stringProcessor.js` file.

-Take this series for example:
+Take this string for example:
 `4938532894754`

-First, we need to determine how many single-digit lotto picks are in this series:
+First, we need to determine how many single-digit lotto picks are in this string:

-> 13 total digits - 7 (minimum possible digits in a series of lotto picks) = 6
+> 13 total digits - 7 (minimum possible digits in a string of lotto picks) = 6

 > Therefore, there must be 6 lotto picks that have two digits.